banbox/bandoc/bot/en-US/guide/bot_usage.md

 ```
 When you want to start real-time trading, you need to start the crawler process first.
 The crawler process listens to the `6789` port by default and only accepts local requests.
 You can change the yml configuration `spider_addr` to `0.0.0.0:6789` to accept external listening requests.

-After the crawler process is started, it does not listen to any exchange, market, or product by default.
+After the crawler process is started, it does not listen to any exchange, market, or symbol by default.
 It will automatically connect to the specified exchange, market, and listen to the required information based on the client request received.
 ```text
 Usage of spider:
   -config value